karvus/go-waybar-nordvpn/README.md

 # go-waybar-nordvpn

-Simple wrapper around the Linux CLI for [NordVPN](https://nordvpn.com/ "NordVPN"), suitable for use in a <https://github.com/Alexays/Waybar> custom module.
+Simple wrapper around the Linux CLI for [NordVPN](https://nordvpn.com/ "NordVPN"), suitable for use in a [Waybar](https://github.com/Alexays/Waybar "Waybar") custom module.

 For example, in `~/.config/waybar/config`